Fire Sweeps Through Historic Japanese Castle

 Television video showed firefighters on Thursday trying to contain the blaze at the wooden castle.
 The compound's main, north and south buildings were destroyed in the fire.

-"The cause of the fire has not been determined yet but a security company alarm went off at around 2:30 in the morning," said Ryo Kochi, a spokesman with the Okinawa Prefectural Police.
+"The cause of the fire has not been determined yet, but a security company alarm went off at around 2:30 in the morning," said Ryo Kochi, a spokesman with the Okinawa Prefectural Police.

 There were no reports of injuries, but about 30 residents living nearby had to be temporarily evacuated.